 You will be redirected to a browser window where you can login to Microsoft Azure portal.

-7) Login using an admin user with “Global Administrator” role to an active paid subscription of Microsoft Azure.
+7) Log in using User 2 credentials to an active paid subscription of Microsoft Azure.

 9) Choose the region in which the functions need to be installed.